DanBuchan/profile_drift/README.md

 ### create_family.py

 read fasta and distanceX_membership.csv. for every alternate iteration (2, 4, 6...) pick a seed sequence that is some distance from the start.
 This ensures all seeds are on the search path of blast.
 Each new seed can't be a previous seed.

+For instance files are named

+distance40_12_seed.fa - A seed sequences taken from the distance 40 file/db
+                        and is a seed from the 12th iteration distance40_12cluster.fa - a cluster of "near" sequences generated from that seed distance40_6cluster_12cluster.fa - fasta database built from the distance40 file adding the 2 clusters at the 6th and 12th iterations
+### drift_experiment.sh

+create the families then run the blasts for the 30, 40 and 50 distance backgrounds

+### plot_average_blast_growth.R

+Run this again to see what the memberships look like

+### count_growth_members.py

+Quick script to look through the drift hits to see what cluster members are picked up at each iteration.

 ## TODO